shima-maleki/PowerBI-Customer-Churn-Analysis/README.md

-# PowerBI-Customer-Churn-Analysis
+# Customer Churn Analysis

-This project identifies customers likely to churn from a telecom company and recommends actionable insights to improve retention.
+Project to identify and reduce customer churn.